balenaltd/handbook/Support.md

 ####For unpaid users
 Check that they're not a paid customer first.

->Once a year our remote team gets together* to improve our systems and processes, all in the name of resin.
+>Once a year our remote team gets together(1) to improve our systems and processes, all in the name of resin.
 We will focus our extremely limited support time on mission-critical issues for paid customers.

->Since we have such limited availability, users (like yourself) who are using the free launch plan** will need to rely on our community forums: https://github.com/resin-io/hq/wiki/talk.resin.io
+>Since we have such limited availability, users (like yourself) who are using the free launch plan(2) will need to rely on our community forums: https://github.com/resin-io/hq/wiki/talk.resin.io

 >We've been providing chat and email support to all users, and we can't hold up the load while also having an all-hands summit week.
 Don't worry, we'll be in forums with you and the rest of the community to help answer questions well!